nozky/cpnt260-a1/README.md

 *Issue...*
- Background image and text contrast issue, But i dont want to change how it looks like.
+ Background image and text contrast issue not getting and AA, But i like what it looks so i just leave it that way. :)

----
+>***_Html Validation Error._***
-_AUTHOR_:
+>Element li not allowed as child of element nav in this context.
-Norvillie Villaruel
+>I want to find out, why?